philipmulcahy/azad/DEVELOP.md

 ## edit-test-loop
 Remember to re-build, reload the extension on the chrome://extensions page and reload the targeted amazon page after saving changes to files.

+Tip: `inject.ts` is the entrypoint for the extension.
+That's a good place to start investigating the code.